 Wendy is a member of The British Acupuncture Council, and a member of The Toyohari Medical Association.
 This is a specialist form of Japanese acupuncture using highly sensitive fine needle techniques that are painless.

-Wendy has been practising acupuncture for 11 years at The Centre for Complementary Health.
+Wendy has been practising acupuncture since 1999 at The Centre for Complementary Health.

 She originally studied acupuncture at The College of Integrated Chinese Medicine at Reading, specialists in Five Element and Traditional Chinese Medicine.